canzarlab/Specter/README.md

-# Specter: a novel tool for clustering large-scale single cell RNA-seq and multi-modal data
+# Specter: A novel tool for clustering large-scale single cell RNA-seq and multi-modal data
 ===============

 Overview